aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imagepixelformat/_index.md

 public class ImagePixelFormat
 ```

-A utility class providing constants.
 Specifies the pixel format for the generated images of document pages.
 ## Fields

 | Field | Description |